onemen/TabMixPlus/README.md

 ## Browser Compatibility

+Tab Mix Plus is fully compatible with the following browsers:

   * Firefox 115 ESR - Firefox Nightly
-  * Waterfox G3 - G6 and beyond
+  * Waterfox G6 and beyond
+  * Floorp 11.9.0+
+  * LibreWolf 122+

 > Firefox versions prior to 115 ESR are not supported.